brucemack/kc1fsz-rc1/README.md

 ![CTCSS Filter](docs/ctcss-filter-2.jpg)

-As another sanity check I ran a 350 Hz tone through the same filter and plotted tht output.
+As another sanity check I ran a 350 Hz tone through the same filter and plotted the output.
 The amplitude is about 0.9, or about -0.9dB, so the high end of the transition is looking reasonable as well.